Belly up to your favorite bar, and you’ll encounter craft cocktails serving mezcal.

 - Palenque - a mezcal distillery, typically boutique production

 - Santiago Matatlán - the self-proclaimed “World Capital of Mezcal,” in Oaxaca

 Mezcals To Try

-Now that you’re primed on all things mezcal, join us on a Salt & Wind trip to Mexico this year to experience this and many more delicious cultural traditions up close!
+Now you’re primed on all things agave, join us on a Salt & Wind boutique group trip to Mexico to experience it up close!

 - Explore The Salt & Wind Travel Services

 - Shop Our Store For Cooking And Travel Inspo

 - Have Us Craft You A Custom Travel Itinerary

 - Get Our Digital Travel Guides For Food Lovers